 DISABLED CAMPING & CAMPERVANS

 There is a designated flat area of grassed land for camping and live-in vehicles for patrons with disabilities, which is adjacent to the main festival site and accessed from the RED gate via a concrete road which leads to the entrance to the festival arenas.
 The area has accessible toilets and showers.
 Space is strictly limited for those with disabilities and their immediate family/group and you must tell us in advance if you will be in a tent or a campervan.
-If you need to stay in a vehicle then you are required to purchase a campervan ticket (subject to availability from the festival’s official ticket outlets) and then apply for disabled camping.
+If you need to stay in a vehicle then you are required to purchase a campervan ticket and then apply for disabled camping.
+These are subject to availability and now that the official outlets have sold out please email email@example.com for information about how to purchase direct.
 Passes to camp in this area, and for vehicles, must be agreed in advance it is unlikely it will possible to issue passes on the day.

 A limited number of disabled parking spaces are available for cars next to the disabled camping area.
 Disabled parking passes are issued at the discretion of the festival – you are required to buy a car routing/parking pass (subject to availability from the festival’s official ticket outlets) and then apply for disabled parking from the festival.
 A Blue Badge does not apply at the festival and does not, on its own, entitle you to disabled parking.
 Disabled parking must be agreed and accredited by the festival in advance.